CommonSense-America/CommonSense-America.github.io/_posts/2020-11-21-cms-test - Copy.md

 layout: post
 comments: true
 title: CMS Test
-main_content: A test of the CMS for blog posts.
+main_content: A test of the CMS for articles.
 categories:
 - things
 - stuff